Taklimakan Network (TAN) Price Hits $0.0017 on Major Exchanges

-Taklimakan Network (CURRENCY:TAN) traded down 10.8% against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on January 23rd.
-One Taklimakan Network token can currently be bought for about $0.0017 or 0.00000021 BTC on popular cryptocurrency exchanges including Bilaxy and CoinTiger.
-Taklimakan Network has a market capitalization of $79,264.00 and $36,516.00 worth of Taklimakan Network was traded on exchanges in the last 24 hours.
-During the last seven days, Taklimakan Network has traded down 8.2% against the U.S. dollar.
+Taklimakan Network (CURRENCY:TAN) traded down 1.6% against the U.S. dollar during the 1 day period ending at 16:00 PM Eastern on January 25th.
+One Taklimakan Network token can now be bought for approximately $0.0017 or 0.00000021 BTC on popular cryptocurrency exchanges including Bilaxy and CoinTiger.
+Over the last seven days, Taklimakan Network has traded down 16.8% against the U.S. dollar.
+Taklimakan Network has a total market capitalization of $79,494.00 and approximately $31,130.00 worth of Taklimakan Network was traded on exchanges in the last 24 hours.

 - IOStoken (IOST) traded down 0.3% against the dollar and now trades at $0.0396 or 0.00000526 BTC.